-The final basement in this facility where no dust has yet settled and no pill bugs have ventured has a peculiar floor plan, beginning with a wide corridor, in the form of an elongated oval, that extends around the entire perimeter, rather like a racetrack.
-A series of rooms, of different widths but identical depths, open off one side of this corridor occupying the infield of the track and through some of them you can reach a second oval corridor, which is concentric with the first, not as wide or as long as the first, it is nonetheless enormous.
-This smaller racetrack rings a single central chamber, the egg room.
+The final basement in this facility-where no dust has yet settled and no pill bugs have ventured-has a peculiar floor plan, beginning with a wide corridor, in the form of an elongated oval, that extends around the entire perimeter, rather like a racetrack.
+A series of rooms, of different widths but identical depths, open off one side of this corridor-occupying the infield of the track-and through some of them you can reach a second oval corridor, which is concentric with the first, not as wide or as long as the first, it is nonetheless enormous.
+This smaller racetrack rings a single central chamber: the egg room.

-you can enter the innermost sanctum.
+The smaller corridor dead-ends at a connecting module through which you can enter the innermost sanctum.
 This transitional space is a ten-foot-square chamber accessed through a circular portal five feet in diameter.
 Inside this cubicle, to the left, another circular portal of the same size leads into the egg room.
 I believe these two openings were once fitted with formidable steel hatches, like those in the bulkheads between watertight compartments in a submarine or like bank-vault doors, and that this connecting module was, in fact, an airlock.